 And, if you’re using a platform that doesn’t cater for this adequately, tax calculation can end up being one of the most frustrating aspects of running an online store.

-So if you can, choose an ecommerce platform that provides as comprehensive a range of automatic tax calculation features as possible for the countries you sell in.
+So, if you know you’re going to be selling products in a variety of different tax jurisdictions, choose an ecommerce platform that provides as comprehensive a range of automatic tax calculation features as possible.

 Our top pick for automatic tax collection: Shopify.

 Shopify free trial information | Full Shopify review | Subscribe on YouTube